-Report on the consolidated financial statements
+Report on the separate financial statements

-We have audited the accompanying consolidated financial statements of Al Baraka Bank - Egypt "S.A.E." ("the Bank") and its subsidiaries (together "the Group"), which comprise the consolidated financial position as of 31 December 2024 and the consolidated statements of income, comprehensive income, cash flows and changes in owners' equity for the financial year then ended, and a summary of significant accounting policies and other notes.
+We have audited the accompanying separate financial statements of Al baraka Bank - Egypt "S.A.E." ("the Bank"), which comprise the separate financial position as of 31 December 2024 and the related separate statements of income, comprehensive income, cash flows and changes in owners' equity for the financial year then ended, and a summary of significant accounting policies and other notes.

-Management's responsibility for the consolidated financial statements
+Management's Responsibility for the separate financial statements

-These consolidated financial statements are the responsibility of the Group's management.
-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt Board of Directors on 16 December 2008 as amended by the regulations issued on 26 February 2019 and in light of the prevailing Egyptian laws and regulations.
-Management's responsibility includes designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
+These separate financial statements are the responsibility of the Bank's management.
+Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt Board of Directors on 16 December 2008 as amended by the regulations issued on 26 February 2019 and in light of the prevailing Egyptian laws and regulations.
+Management's responsibility includes designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of the separate financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.